eldooriomar/PHBS_MLF_2018/README.md

 **Goal**:

-We will execute a classification based on U.K. road accidents ranging from 2014 to 2016 using the methodologies covered in class (Ordered Logistic Regression or Multinomial Logistic Regression, KNN, Decision tree).
-Our classification will specify the impact of certain features on car wreckage.
+We executed a classification based on U.K. road accidents ranging from 2014 to 2016 using the methodologies covered in class (Ordered Logistic Regression or Multinomial Logistic Regression, KNN, Decision tree).
+Our classification specify the impact of certain features on car wreckage.

 **Data Source**: